OpenNews/opennews-website/_posts/2019-12-19-srccon-lead-takeaways.md

 _“I came into the conference hoping to learn concrete tasks and skills for being a leader, but what I learned was much bigger: that there's a choice to be made to align leadership tools/models with values, and I can hold myself and others accountable for which models we choose.”_

-____

-_As we head into 2020, we're thinking a lot about collective action, too.
+<p class="trailer">As we head into 2020, we're thinking a lot about collective action, too.
 We launched a sustainer program coming out of SRCCON:LEAD, and your donations will help build long-term sustainability for OpenNews while supporting your peers in journalism through the programs we offer.
-If you find this work meaningful, [we invite you to join us](/donate)!_
+If you find this work meaningful, [we invite you to join us](/donate)!</p>